Absence of operator growth for average equal-time observables in charge-conserved sectors of the Sachdev-Ye-Kitaev model: Operator size symmetry in the disorder-averaged ensemble

 Our above argument is readily extended to all fermionic strings of type $\hat{S}_{m,n}=\hat{c}\daga_{i_1}\dots\hat{c}\daga_{i_m}\hat{c}_{j_1}\dots\hat{c}_{j_n}$ in which all indices are distinct, i.e.,

-These results apply also to strings containing repeated indices, i.e., number operators, and thus they hold for any generic operator with fixed size $(m,n)$: The proof is presented in App.~\ref{a:proof_op_size}.
+These results apply also to strings containing repeated indices, i.e., number operators, and thus they hold for any generic operator with fixed size $(m,n)$: The proof is presented in Appendix~\ref{a:proof_op_size}.
 Notice that the functions $\hat{f}_{m,n}$ are independent of the specific lattice sites appearing in $\hat{S}_{m,n}$, consistently with the $S_N$ symmetry of the SYK model under ensemble average.

-In summary, we know how all operators with a well-defined size evolve on average: There is no growth, and the time-dependence of the evolution depends only on the operator size.
+In summary, we know how all operators with a well-defined size evolve on average: The operator size is conserved, and it determines the evolution in time.
 We point out that the derivation of this conclusion is model-independent, up to the requirement that the couplings in the Hamiltonian bear no dependence on lattice indices.
 For this reason, not only does this proof apply to any SYK$_q$ model, but also to linear combinations of SYK Hamiltonians with different values of $q$, as well as to other fully-connected homogeneous models.
-In addition, we expect the result to extend also to fermionic and spin SYK-like models with non-Gaussian disorder, as well as a bosonic versions of the system with Gaussian randomness~\footnote{Gaussian disorder implies that the superoperators $\ell_\alpha$ are contracted in pairs.
+Our results apply also to the Majorana version of the SYK model~\cite{maldacena2016}, for which no charge operator $\hat{Q}$ can be defined; in that case, the functions $f_{m,n}$ will depend only on $t^2$ and $N$.~\footnote{This is seen by adapting the proof of Appendix~\ref{a:proof_op_size} to Majorana fermions.
+While for complex fermions the total charge emerges from the identity $\sum_i\hat{c}\daga_i\hat{c}_i = \hat{Q}$, for Majorana fermions $\hat{\psi}_i$ one has $\sum_i\hat{\psi}_i\hat{\psi}_i = N$.} In addition, we expect the result to extend also to fermionic and spin SYK-like models with non-Gaussian disorder, as well as bosonic versions of the system with Gaussian randomness.~\footnote{Gaussian disorder implies that the superoperators $\ell_\alpha$ are contracted in pairs.
 For fermionic systems, this is not fundamental, because the square of a creation or annihilation operator vanishes: Even if multiple operators with the same lattice index appear within a fermionic string, eventually the expression simplifies leaving at most one of them.
 A similar argument applies to spin models.
-In contrast, more-than-pairwise contractions generate new distinct operators for bosons, and the proof of operator size symmetry does not hold.}.
+In contrast, more-than-pairwise contractions generate new distinct operators for bosons, and the proof of operator size symmetry does not hold.}